census tracts with a response rate less than 73 percent to 2010 questionaires may be the hard-to-count census tracts in 2020

 Source: Census Bureau, 2020 Census: Tagline Available in Multiple Languages

-In the 2010 Census, only 81% of Virginia residents mailed back the forms to the Census Bureau.
+In the 2010 Census, only 81% of Virginia residents had mailed back the forms to the Census Bureau.
 Enumerators had to contact the rest, and Virginia ended up #8 on the list of states which missed resident children.
 In 2019, Governor Northam requested $1.5 million in order to:4

-The General Assembly had blocked Gov. Northam's request for extra funding to enhance the accuracy of the 2020 Census, so he drew instead upon the Economic Contingency Fund where the governor had full discretion for allocations.
+The General Assembly blocked Gov. Northam's request for extra funding to enhance the accuracy of the 2020 Census, so he drew instead upon the Economic Contingency Fund where the governor had full discretion for allocations.
 At the time, plans for the census were highly partisan.

 The Trump Administration was trying to add a question that required responders to identify if they were citizens.
 That question was expected to reduce the response rate from the 11-12 million undocumented residents in the United States, lowering the count of Hispanics from Mexico and Central America by 12% and keeping six million from responding.
 The question could have led to a later effort to draw election districts after the 2020 Census based on citizen population only, rather than total population.
 That approach would reduce the voting influence of Democrats, with their higher support from racial minorities.